pearl-robot-lab/MINT/Readme.md

 ```

 ## Miscellaneous
-- If your python compliter can't find a module from mint package, add the following before the imports :
+- If your python compiler can't find a module from mint package, add the following to the python script, before the imports :
 ```
 import sys
 sys.path.append('src')
 ```

 ## Citation
-If you make use of this code in your own work, please cite our paper:
+If you found our code useful, please cite our paper:
 ```
 @article{younes2023mint,
   title={Entropy-driven Unsupervised Keypoint Representation Learning in Videos},